dclelland/UrsusChat/README.md

 ## Todo list

+### General

+- [ ] Fix the SwiftUI Xcode previews
+- [ ] Build out **Ursus Sigil**, as this will be needed for chat views.
+See [`sigil-js`](https://github.com/urbit/sigil-js) for reference.
+    - Perhaps time to split up the Ursus work off into its own organisation with separate repos?
+    - Might need to fix the obfuscation issues at the same time
+        - Wasn't there a bug found in the `++mud` implementation recently...?
+- [ ] Try a basic `%poke` request, as haven't done that yet really.
+For example, to `chat-hook`: `{"message": {"path: "/~/~zod/mc", "envelope": {"uid": "0v3.l14pg.36jh8.mh9dl.ps65v.4lujh", "number": 1, "author: "~zod", "when": 15942876211449, "letter": {"text": "Hello world"}}}}`
+- [ ] Current set of type extensions are messy as hell; `ChatListView.ViewModel` also needs to go.
+    - Look at how the current chat app aggregates this data
+- [ ] I spotted some JSON decoding errors when parsing a set of `MetadataUpdate` instances; need to recreate this issue

 ### Authentication

 - [ ] Fetching the access key from the web credentials keychain causes the URL field to be cleared